 How Many Times Can I File for Bankruptcy?

-- If the previous bankruptcy has been discharged or dismissed or not.
+If the previous bankruptcy has been discharged or dismissed or not.

-- The time gap between your previous bankruptcy filing and the present one.
+The time gap between your previous bankruptcy filing and the present one.

-3. If the first filing has been done under Chapter 7 and now you are trying for Chapter 13, you have to wait four years and be eligible for the criteria of Chapter 13 after the discharge of the previous case.
+3. If the first filing has been done under Chapter 7 and now you are trying for Chapter 13, you have to wait four years and be eligible under the criteria of Chapter 13 after the discharge of the previous case.

 4. For a previous case under Chapter 13 and wanting to file under Chapter 7 now, you have to wait six years after the previous case’s discharge.
 This period can be shortened if you have paid all or 70 percent of your debts and earned good faith.

 For more information about how to file bankruptcy in Oklahoma City and associated issues, you can contact Chris Mudd and Associates for an experienced lawyer in bankruptcy cases.